Manage access to lists

 • Executive team access to Read and write

-• Each individual admin members to Full access
+• Individual admin members to Full access

 Resolving conflicting access levels